raspberrypilearning/using-pip-on-windows/en/step_6.md

     python -m pip install -U pip
     ```

 - Now you can use pip!
-You can install libraries using the `pip install` command.
+You can install modules using the `pip install` command.
 For example, if you wanted to download the `guizero` library you would type this:

     ```bash
     pip install guizero